systeminit/si/app/auth-portal/src/content/tutorial/03-deploy_containerized_app.md

 We want you to deploy your Docker Image on a [Fedora CoreOS](https://getfedora.org/en/coreos) system, in part because it has an excellent method for generating configuration for cloud instances called [Butane](https://coreos.github.io/butane/getting-started/).

-You can use the Docker `Image` we just configured to automatically generate a Butane configuration for Fedora: Scroll down the `Asset Panel` to find the CoreOS `Butane` asset, then place it on the Workspace to the right of your Docker `Image`.
+You can use the Docker `Image` we just configured to automatically generate a Butane configuration for Fedora: Scroll down the `Asset Panel` to find the CoreOS `Butane` asset, then place it on the Canvas to the right of your Docker `Image`.
 Notice that your new `Butane` Asset has a `Container Image` input socket on the left side.

 Connect the `Container Image` output socket of the Docker `Image` to the matching `Container Image` input socket on your new `Butane` asset by clicking on the output socket and dragging the line to the input socket.